 But I do believe your mother’s actions represent what’s in her heart.
 If your mom is thoughtless or cruel, she has a reason.
 This doesn’t mean it’s okay that she did what she did, or even that you have to forgive your mother for hurting you!
 But, you will find yourself softening and healing if you accept that your mom can only give you what she has.

 You can’t change your mother.
 Look at how hard it is to change yourself!
-Growth and healing have to come from within, from God’s strength, love and grace.
+Growth and healing have to come from within, from an inner source of life, strength, love and grace.
 We can’t force our moms to be different any more than we can force ourselves to change.
 We can’t change our mothers any more than we can change the color of the leaves on the trees.

 Accept your mother’s actions, and allow her to be who she is.
 This is how you’ll forgive your mom for hurting you.
 Give her space to parent you the way she thinks best.
 This is a Mother’s Day gift that will free your heart and soul from the burden of pain and guilt.
 Accepting your mom will help with forgiving her.
 Making space for her personality, choices and behaviors will soften your heart and help you find peace in your relationship with your mother.